BouazizDiaEddine/backend/README.md

     docker compose up

 This will install and start two Docker containers: postgres-byfood and pgadmin-byfood.
 Make sure these containers are running before launching the application.

+Run migrate/main.go to create the models in the database

 ### Dependencies

 The application uses the following packages: